-The amount and type of support offered to a child is determined by a detailed analysis of a child's needs, barriers to learning, stage of development, parental views, their own views and consultation with their Class Teacher/Room Leader.
+The amount and type of support offered to a child is determined by a detailed analysis of a child's needs, barriers to learning, stage of development, parental views, their own views and consultation with their Class Teacher.
 This support is reviewed regularly with amendments being made to the programme of support.
 Interventions typically last between 1 and 2 terms with the emphasis being on early identification and targeted effective support to minimise any long term need for additional support.

-If further support is required, a reasonable adjustment can be made to the curriculum and one-to-one specialist Maths and English support can be made available for which there will be an additional charge (please contact the School Office for further information).
-With parental consent, a child would be withdrawn for a certain amount of time each week, to work on a one to one basis.
-Short-term targets would be drawn up in agreement with the Class Teacher/Room Leader, Specialist Teacher, parents, the child and Head of LS and in consultation with other professionals involved in the support of that child.
-Individual targets will employ a finely-graded, small-steps approach to ensure that children experience success.
+If further support is required, a reasonable adjustment can be made to the curriculum and oneto-one specialist Maths and English support can be made available for which there will be an additional charge (please contact the School Office for further information).
+With parental consent, a child would be withdrawn for a certain amount of time each week, to work on a oneto-one basis.
+Short-term targets would be drawn up in agreement with the Class Teacher, parents, the child and Head of LS and in consultation with other professionals involved in the support of that child.
+Individual targets will employ a finely graded, small-steps approach to ensure that children experience success.